Bazaruto and the south coast, Mozambique

 Throughout the year daytime temperatures are between 28 and 33°C at Coral Lodge.
 In June, July and August (the local winter months) the daytime temperatures maybe a little bit cooler.
 In northern Mozambique, where Coral Lodge 15.41 is situated, the rainy season generally lasts from January to March.
 The best time to visit Coral Lodge 15.41 weather-wise is, therefore, from April to June and September to December.

-Call us on to start planning your vacation to Coral Lodge or take a look at our itineraries to Bazaruto and the south coast
+Call us on to start planning your holiday to Coral Lodge or take a look at our itineraries to Mozambique

 Coral Lodge 15.41 is a unique property in Mozambique, located close to the UNESCO World Heritage site, Ilha de Mozambique, a fascinating town full of wonderful crumbling buildings and interesting colonial culture.

 Coral is the only luxury lodge in the area - it is a modern, African-style beach resort, which offers the latest in luxury and comfort while maintaining that authentic feel of Mozambican pureness.
-The resort’s design incorporates the colors of its environment using wood and brightly-colored textures.
+The resort’s design incorporates the colours of its environment using wood and brightly-coloured textures.
 These natural materials make the resort blend in perfectly with the surroundings.